 How to go from St Gilgen to Salzburg

 How to return from St Gilgen to Salzburg

-If you would like to go back to Salzburg instead of further into the lake district you finish your walk through the historic part of St Gilgen.
-You finish your circle at the small park opposite of the boat terminal.
-Walk through the park and straight up between the houses to reach the main street.
+If you would like to go back to Salzburg instead of further into the lake district, you finish your walk through the historical part of St Gilgen.
+You finish your circle at the small park opposite the boat terminal.
+If you walk through the park and straight up between the houses, you return to the main street.
 There you turn to the left and just after the bottom station of the cable car you will find a stop for bus 150.
-Again get the ticket from the bus driver and you are on your way back.
+Wait for the bus, get the ticket again from the bus driver, and you are on your way back.

 The Sankt Gilgen Cable Car

 The Zwölferhorn is a 1500 meters high mountain in St Gilgen.
 If you don’t want to take the boat to St Wolfgang and the Schafbergbahn I mention in the next section, the cable car in St Gilgen is the thing to do.
-Only skip it, if you don’t want to spend any money at all.
-Here you can get more Information about the Cable car up the Zwölferhorn and why take it.
-When coming down from the cable car you find the 150 bus stop to go back to Salzburg just next to the cable car.
+Only skip it, if you don’t want to spend money.
+Here you can get more information about the Cable car up the Zwölferhorn and why take it.
+When coming down from the cable car, you find the 150 bus stop to go back to Salzburg just next to the cable car.

 Ferry from St Gilgen to St Wolfgang

-If you arrive early and money is no matter, the boat to St Wolfgang and the Steam train up to Schafberg mountain would be the most amazing option to continue your exploration of the lake district.
-Read this to get detailed information on the ferry from St Gilgen to St Wolfgang and on the Schafbergbahn, the steam train up the mountain.
+If you arrive early and money is no matter, the boat to St Wolfgang and the Steam train up to Schafberg mountain would be the most fantastic option to continue your exploration of the lake district.
+Read this to get detailed information on the ferry from St Gilgen to St Wolfgang, and on the Schafbergbahn, the steam train up the mountain.